Do you have Shopware 6? Please switch to this manual.

 - Sandbox: Please select No (unless you want to do test transactions - if this is the case, select Yes.
 You can find more information about the Sandbox/Testing mode towards the end of this article).

 - Iframe: We recommend choosing Yes.
 If you choose Yes the payever Checkout will be loaded within an iFrame inside your website, the customer won't leave your shop for the checkout.
 If you select No, your customer will be redirected to a new page with a payever URL.
+Please note that not all payment methods can be displayed within an iframe (some payment methods such as PayPal do not support this) - for these payment methods we always automatically forward the user to a new page, regardless of what you have selected here.

 - Logging: We recommend selecting Critical Payment Data.
 You probably won't need the other two options, unless you run into problems later on - in that case our support may ask you to switch to Payment data with debug data as this helps us to better analyze your issues.